Permaculture Design Certificate (PDC) with David Holmgren

 Permaculture Design Certificate

-This 10 day intensive design course, taught at The Food Forest will present you with an opportunity to consider your life in a new light and give you increased confidence and many skills needed to design a sustainable and meaningful place for your future.
+This 10 day intensive design course, taught at The Food Forest focusses on exploring how you can integrate permaculture principles into all areas of life – it doesn’t have to be on a piece of land.
+This course will present you with an opportunity to consider your life in a new light and give you increased confidence and many skills needed to design a sustainable and meaningful place for your future.
+David Holmgren’s participation will be Face-to-Face during the first teaching block to lay the foundation.
+In addition to the Brookmans, the course is supported by an experienced team of SA tutors, each with their own specialities.

-You will work face-to-face with a group of motivated fellow students with diverse skills and backgrounds and learn through lectures, practical activities, small group work, case studies, film, field trips and games.
+You will work with a group of motivated fellow students with diverse skills and backgrounds and learn through a diverse range of teaching styles which include lectures, practical activities, small group work, case studies, films, field trips, games and from each other.
 In addition to our teaching team, you will have access to a wide range of printed and digital resources.
+Extensive course notes are provided.

 The extended format of the course is designed to cause minimum disruption to other parts of your life.
 It will allow you to absorb and practise skills from one learning block before moving on to the next.

 In The Food Forest PDC you will work on a major design project of your choice.
-We will take you through the design process, from the ‘brief’ to completion and presentation.
+We will take you through the design process, from the initial brief, to completion and the final presentation.
 Many of the excellent designs have been implemented around the world.
-‘Homework’ will be required outside the course hours & between teaching blocks.
+Please note, 'Homework' will be required outside the course hours & between teaching blocks.

 Whilst many people study permaculture as a design system for their personal and/or professional lives, successful completion of the course will qualify you for a Permaculture Design Certificate which makes you eligible to practice or teach permaculture commercially.
 The course may also be recognised as relevant prior learning towards the completion of requirements for the nationally accredited VET Certificate IV in Permaculture.